 Maximize Speed and Performance: Even if you don’t spend a lot of time online over time you will build up a very large cache.
 For those of you who do spend a lot of time online for work or surfing the web, your cache will build up even faster.
 This can affect the speed and performance of your computer.
 Clearing the Chrome browser cache frees up some space and may help speed things back up again.

-Viewing Most Recent Pages: Every time you revisit a website, your Chrome browser cache is supposed to check to see if the site has changed in any way so that it can serve you the most up-to-date pages.
+Viewing Most Recent Pages: Every time you revisit a website, your Chrome browser cache checks to see if the site has changed in any way so that it can serve you the most up-to-date pages.
 This doesn’t always work, and sometimes the cache will serve you up old page versions.

 Maintaining Security: This will come in particularly handy if you are using a shared or public computer.
 Clearing the cache after using the computer will help maintain your privacy by clearing out any personal data you may have used while browsing.
 It also clears out any personal data that the websites you have visited keep.